Spanwise variations in membrane flutter dynamics

+Panel (f) shows a similarly complex evolution that is somewhat spanwise asymmetric from the beginning of the first color plot and the asymmetry increases somewhat through the end of the simulation at $t\approx 1000$.

-The spanwise-asymmetric motions in the fourth color plots of panels (b), (d), and (e) resemble waves that travel a short spanwise distance before reversing direction, while the symmetric motions in (a), (c), and (f) resemble standing waves.
+The spanwise-asymmetric motions in the fourth color plots of panels (d), (e), and (f) resemble waves that travel a short spanwise distance before reversing direction, while the symmetric motions in (c) resemble standing waves.
 Later we will see differences with free side-edges that indicate wave reflection from the fixed side-edges may play a role in these patterns.
-In general, the frequency of these oscillations decreases from (a) to (c) and from (d) to (f), as the membrane mass increases.
-The decreased frequency corresponds to a wider horizontal spacing between repeated features in the color plots, or a smaller slope of the zig-zag patterns.

 Next, we consider the same FFFF aspect-ratio-one membranes, but increase the Poisson ratio $\nu$ from 0 to 0.5.
 The Poisson ratio is the ratio of transverse contraction to longitudinal extension during longitudinal stretching.
 Nonzero values correspond to a volume-conserving property of the material, with $\nu = 0.5$ the upper limit for traditional materials, corresponding to an incompressible solid material, e.g. rubber, approximately~\cite{lakes2001broader}.